Do I need to take a break from contacts before LASIK eye surgery?

-Contact lenses are made of foreign material, meaning it is not something that is naturally supposed to come in contact with your body.
+- Contact lenses are made of foreign material, meaning it is not something that is naturally supposed to come in contact with your body.
 This stimulates your natural immune system to create inflammation, which is the mechanism your body and eyes use to fight off infections.
 The amount of inflammation caused by contact lenses can be very minimal with no symptoms or quite significant with lots of symptoms often making contact lenses uncomfortable.
 No matter the amount of inflammation, it is important for this to be eliminated prior to your consultation so that our evaluation process is accurate.
 This is even more important before the LASIK procedure so that the healing process is normal and the outcome is optimal.

-Contact lenses are miniature incubators of bacteria and other infectious organisms.
+- Contact lenses are miniature incubators of bacteria and other infectious organisms.
 So just like any medical procedure, we want to minimize the risk of infection and this is just another reason to take a break from contacts before LASIK surgery.

 So now that you understand why it is so important to take a break from your contacts before LASIK eye surgery, it’s time to answer our next question.

-Dr. Mozayeni’s guidelines before LASIK surgery:
+Providence Eye's guidelines before LASIK surgery:

-If you are ready to move on from the hassle of contacts and glasses and want to live more and see better, contact us for a free LASIK consultation with Dr. Mozayeni today!
+If you are ready to move on from the hassle of contacts and glasses and want to live more and see better, contact us for a free LASIK consultation with a LASIK surgeon today.